-- 4. What is our vision? - 5.
-What does SEND mean? - 6.
-What is the SEND Information Report? - 7.
-What types of SEN does the school provide for? - 8.
-Which staff will support my child and what training have they had? - 9.
-External Agencies and expert advice - 10.
-What should I do if I think my child has SEN? - 11.
-How will the school know if my child needs SEN support? - 12.
-How will the school measure my child's progress? - 13.
-How will I be involved in decisions made about my child's education? - 14.
-How will my child be involved in decisions made about their education? - 15.
-What is the Academy's approach to teaching young people with SEND? - 16.
-How will the school adapt its teaching for my child? - 17.
-Communication and Interaction - 18.
-Cognition and Learning - 19.
-Social, Emotional and Mental Health - 20.
-Sensory and/or Physical - 21.
-How will the school evaluate whether the support in place is helping my child?
+4. What is our vision?
+22. How 5.
+What does SEND mean?
+23. How 6.
+What is the SEND Information Report? alongside 7.
+What types of SEN does the school provide for?
+24. How 8.
+Which staff will support my child and what training have they had? with SEN 9.
+External Agencies and expert advice 25.
+How 10.
+What should I do if I think my child has SEN?
+26. What 11.
+How will the school know if my child needs SEN support? children 12.
+How will the school measure my child's progress?
+27. How 13.
+How will I be involved in decisions made about my child's education? and socia 14.
+How will my child be involved in decisions made about their education?
+28. What 15.
+What is the Academy's approach to teaching young people with SEND? points?
+16. How will the school adapt its teaching for my child?
+29. What 17.
+Communication and Interaction 30.
+What 18.
+Cognition and Learning 31.
+Gloss 19.
+Social, Emotional and Mental Health will the school resources be secured for my child?

+20. Sensory and/or Physical

-- 22. How will the school resources be secured for my child? - 23.
-How will the school make sure my child is included in activities alongside pupils who don't have SEND? - 24.
-How does the school make sure the admissions process is fair for pupils with SEN or a disability? - 25.
-How does the school support pupils with disabilities? - 26.
-What support is in place for looked-after and previously looked-after children with SEN? - 27.
-How will the school support my child's mental health and emotional and social development? - 28.
-What support will be available for my child to support with transition points? - 29.
-What should I do if I have a complaint about my child's SEN support? - 30.
-What support is available for me and my family? - 31.
-Glossary
+21. How will the school evaluate whether the support in place is helping my child?

+will the school make sure my child is included in activities pupils who don't have SEND?

+does the school make sure the admissions process is fair for pupils or a disability?

+does the school support pupils with disabilities?

+t support is in place for looked-after and previously looked-after with SEN?

+will the school support my child's mental health and emotional al development?

+support will be available for my child to support with transition should I do if I have a complaint about my child's SEN support? support is available for me and my family?

+sary